Discharged Under “Don’t Ask, Don’t Tell”?

 Comprised of the over 400 lesbian, gay, bisexual and transgender U.S. Naval Academy Alumni and our supporters.
 They are here for all to see, including the LGBT midshipmen and alumni.

-VA Northern California Health Care System Lesbian, Gay, Bisexual & Transgender Veteran Care
+VA Northern California Health Care System LGBTQ+ Veteran Care

 The Department of Veterans Affairs (VHA) is committed to providing quality care to all Veterans including lesbian, gay, bisexual and transgender (LGBT) Veterans.
 Excellent care has no boundaries.

 VHA Patient Care Services: Veterans with Lesbian, Gay, Bisexual & Transgender (LGBT) and Related Identities